iotaledger/identity.rs/docs/DID Communications Research and Specification/Field_Definitions.md

 `callbackURL` as URL/String, e.g. `https://www.bobsworld.com/` or `https://www.aliceswonderland/serviceEndpoint`: Defines the URL (or API call) where the response to a message is to be delivered to.

 `responseRequested` as Boolean, e.g. `true` or `false`: Undefined counts as `false`.
-In messages where it is defined it asks the recipient of the message to repond in the form of an acknowledging report.
+In messages where it is defined it asks the recipient of the message to respond in the form of an acknowledging report.
 This request SHOULD be honored.
 The only exception to this behaviour is in `trust-ping`, where the acknowledging report MUST be sent if and only if this field is `true` - if it is `false`, the report MUST NOT be send.

 `features` as an array of Strings, e.g. `["trust-ping/1.0", "did-discovery/1.0"]`: An array used for <a href="#features-discovery">features-discovery</a> that lists all available interactions that an agent supports, and their respective versions.